hildakh/medcal/README.md

-# Measured
+# MedCal

-Measured is a **prescription cost calculator** that allows users to create prescriptions, add medication items, and calculate the total cost dynamically build on Rails and React.
+Med Cal is a **prescription cost calculator** that allows users to create prescriptions, add medication items, and calculate the total cost dynamically build on Rails and React.
 This project uses [React on Rails template](https://github.com/shakacode/react_on_rails) from [Shakacode](https://github.com/shakacode)

 ## 🚀 Features
 - Create prescriptions with a set budget.